A Non-Metric Approach to Space, Time and Gravitation: Prologue

-In this thesis it is shown that the absence of a global Lorentzian metrical field and the existence of a privileged time coordinate does not make it necessary to give up important physical principles such as e.g. the various versions of the principle of equivalence (but the strong principle of equivalence does not hold in its most stringent interpretation).
-On the other hand the generalization of non-gravitational physical laws to curved space-time is more complicated in the quasi-metric framework than in the metric framework.
-This should not be surprising since non-gravitational fields may possibly couple to fields characterizing the quasi-metric geometrical structure in a way not possible in metric geometry, but such that terms representing such couplings vanish in the local inertial frames.
-(That is, in the local inertial frames the non-gravitational physics take their standard special relativistic form just as in metric theory.)
-Thus, even if there is a preferred notion of space and time, this does not mean that there must exist a preferred coordinate frame in the sense that the outcomes of local experiments (gravitational and non-gravitational) depend on the velocity with respect to it.
-And this is easily justified since the geometric structure of quasi-metric theory does not depend on the existence of any particular coordinate frame.
-On the other hand there exists a {\em set} of ``preferred'' coordinate systems especially well adapted to the geometric structure of quasi-metric space-time.
-This is a consequence of the fact that the preferred time coordinate represents an ``absolute'' geometrical element.
-However, the existence of non-dynamical fields is possible in metric theory also.
-Thus there should not be any {\em a priori} objections to constructing theories of gravity based on the quasi-metric framework.
-Consequently, in this thesis it is shown how to construct such a theory.
-This theory corresponds with General Relativity in particular situations and may possibly be viable.
+In this thesis, it is shown that the absence of a global Lorentzian metric field and the existence of a (unique) privileged time coordinate, does not make it necessary to give up important physical principles such as, e.g., the various versions of the principle of equivalence (but the strong principle of equivalence will not hold in its most stringent form).
+On the other hand, the generalization of non-gravitational physical laws to curved space-time is more complicated for the quasi-metric framework than for the metric framework.
+This should not be surprising, since non-gravitational fields may possibly couple to fields characterizing the quasi-metric geometrical structure in a way not possible in metric geometry, but such that terms representing such couplings vanish in the local inertial frames.
+(That is, in the local inertial frames, the non-gravitational physics takes its standard special-relativistic form just as for metric theory.)